 Uterine artery embolization is a minimally invasive treatment for uterine fibroids, noncancerous growths in the uterus.
-In uterine artery embolization — also referred to as uterine fibroid embolization — a doctor uses a slender, flexible tube (catheter) to inject small particles into the uterine arteries, which supply blood to your fibroids and uterus.
+In uterine artery embolization — also called uterine fibroid embolization — a doctor uses a slender, flexible tube (catheter) to inject small particles (embolic agents) into the uterine arteries, which supply blood to your fibroids and uterus.

-- Kim D, et al. Uterine leiomyoma (fibroid) embolization. http://www.uptodate.com/home/index.html.
-Accessed Feb.
-16, 2011.
+- Kim D, et al. Uterine leiomyoma (fibroid) embolization. http://www.uptodate.com/home.
+Accessed May 6, 2013.

 - Kim D, et al. Interventional radiology in management of gynecological disorders. http://www.uptodate.com/home.
 Accessed May 6, 2013.

 - Parker WH.
 Techniques to reduce blood loss during abdominal or laparoscopic myomectomy. http://www.uptodate.com/home.
 Accessed April 23, 2013.

 - Uterine fibroid symptoms, diagnosis and treatment.
 Society of Interventional Radiology. http://www.sirweb.org/patients/uterine-fibroids/.
 Accessed April 7, 2013.